getindata/gid-mdp-workshop/Session 3 - hands-on exercises.md

 After pushing your local changes to remote repository you will be able to inspect the status of the CICD phase.
 In order to do so:

-1. go to our gitlab group: https://gitlab-frontend.home.net.pl/getindataworkshops/hdp-workshops/ and locate your repository.
+1. go to our gitlab group: https://gitlab.com/bdtw-mdp-workshop and locate your repository.

 2. In your repository page locate the CICD pipeline status indicator.
-You can inspect details by clicking on the `succes` or `fail` icon
+You can inspect details by clicking on the `success` or `fail` icon

     <img width="700" alt="image" src="Images/gitlab_commit_03.png" >